joshbronson-lsst-work/make-tom/README.md

 ### Account and Billing Setup

-Once you've decided you would like to create a Google Compute Platform account, navigate to https://cloud.google.com, or search for Google Compute Platform.
+Once you've decided you would like to create a GCP account, navigate to https://cloud.google.com, or search for GCP.
 If the terms and conditions are acceptable to you, create your account.

 After you've created an account, set up billing.
 When the author created an account in September 2025, billing could be started by clicking on a button that said "Try for free."
 Setting billing up still required a credit card.

-In the dropdown boxes, Google asked the following questions, an the author answered them as follows:
+In the dropdown boxes, Google asked the following questions, and the author answered them as follows:

 * Question: How would you like to get started today?
 Answer: Build production-ready solutions.
 * Question: What do you want to do with Google Cloud first?
 Answer:
   Build or deploy web or mobile applications.
-* Question: What are you trying to do with apps or websitse?
+* Question: What are you trying to do with apps or websites?
 Answer: I want to host a website.

 The author is not sure what, if anything, would have been different if